lequocduyquang/microgo/README.md

 # MICROGO

-Build a simple microservice with Golang
+Build microservice with Golang
-* g-authen
+* g-authen: authenticate service using Go and Postgres
-* g-broker
+* g-broker: gateway service using Go
-* g-logger
+* g-logger: logger service using Go and MongoDB
-* g-mail
+* g-mail: mailer service using Go and Mailhog

 ## Installation